nicholaschenai/agi-potential-notes/README.md

-# Brief notes on AGI potential
+# Brief notes on understanding intelligence
 Really quick notes for my own reference so pardon the untidyness.
 Will occasionally copy paste directly from the papers!

-Notes focused on papers which in my opinion are delivering interesting algorithmic insights/ advancements towards AGI.
+Notes focused on papers which in my opinion are delivering interesting algorithmic insights/ advancements towards understanding intelligence.

 ---
 # Personal Observations